 Easter: 1 April to 30 June

-Bill will be issued in the first few weeks of term and should be settled within 31 days.
-If you have difficulty in paying, please contact Kathy Malley (email@example.com) at the earliest possible opportunity.
+Bills will be issued in the first few weeks of term and should be settled within 31 days.
+If you have difficulty in paying, please contact the finance office (firstname.lastname@example.org) at the earliest possible opportunity.

 The termly Accommodation Charge for a College room varies according to its size, location and facilities.
 The Charge includes the costs of heating, electricity, water and internet connection.
 Most rooms are centrally heated, but a few have electric heaters.
 All rooms are furnished, but no bed linen, towels, crockery or cutlery are provided.
 Students who reside in College are reminded that the room is allocated for their use only and cohabitation is not permitted.
 Failure to comply will result in the student being asked to leave College accommodation.
 College furniture is not to be removed and all rooms must be cleared of personal belongings at the end of the year.
 If you bring a television (or use you any other device to watch live content) you must have your own licence.